pi0neerpat/indexer-docker-compose/graph-node/advanced/README.md

 }
 ```

-Now we have support for websockets, and we can make health checks against the query node.
-A couple caveats here:
+Excellent!
+Now we have support for websockets, and we can perform health checks against the query node.

+Things to pay attention to:

+- Health checks are performed against
 - This config only works for the query node on ports `80XX`.
 You will need to edit it if you want to access your index-node externally.

 ## Check Indexer health